SymfonyCasts/solid/sfcasts/liskov-exception.md

-# LSP: Exception

-Coming soon...
+# Liskov: Unexpected Exceptions

+Let's jump into our first example where we learn how we can violate the Liskov principle!
+And... maybe more importantly, why we should care.

+## Creating a new Scoring Factor

-Let's jump into our first example that shows up how we can violate the Liskov principle and why we should care in the source.
-Scoring directory.
-Let's create a new scoring factor class called photo factor.
-Make this implement the scoring factor interface.
-Thanks to our work with OCP.
-We can now add a new scoring factor to our system without touching citing score.
-And thanks to this tag iterator thing in services .yaml this new photo factor service will instantly be passed into citing score.
-Yay.
-Yeah.
-In photo factor, I'll go do code generate or Command + N on a Mac and select "Implement Methods" to generate the score method inside I'll paste some code.
+In the `src/Scoring/` directory, create a new scoring factor class called `PhotoFactor`... and make this implement the `ScoringFactorInterface`.
+We'll finally fulfill the change request we received earlier: to add a scoring factor that reads the images posted for this sighting.

+Thanks to our work with the open-closed principle, we can now add a new scoring factor to our system without touching `SightingScore`.
+And to be extra cool, thanks to this `tagged_iterator` thing in `services.yaml`, this new `PhotoFactor` service will be instantly passed into `SightingScore`.
+Yay!

+In `PhotoFactor`, I'll go do Code -> Generate - or Command + N on a Mac - and select "Implement Methods" to generate the `score()` method.
+Inside, I'll paste some code.

-Okay.
-This is pretty simple.
-We loop over the images and pretend that we're analyzing them in some super advanced way.
-Shh.
-Don't tell our users.
-Oh, and if there are no photos, no images for this, uh, post, for some reason, we throw an exception.
-All right, let's try it.
-I'll go back to our homepage, go to Smith and post fill in some dominator.
-I'll leave images empty for simplicity and Oh 500 air.
-That's our new exception.
-We broke our app and it broke because we just violated Liskov's principle.
+This is pretty simple: we loop over the images... and pretend that we're analyzing them in some super advanced way.
+Shh, don't tell our users.
+Oh, and if there are no images for this listing, we throw an exception.

+Cool!
+Let's try it.
+Go back to our homepage, click to add a new post and fill in some details.
+I'll leave images empty for simplicity.
+And... ah!
+A 500 error!
+That's our new exception!
+We broke our app!
+And it broke because we violated Liskov's principle!
+Our new scoring factor class - or subtype - to use a more technical word, just did something unexpected: it threw an exception!

+## The Ugly Work-Around
-Our new scoring factor class four subtype to use a more technical word, just did something, unexpected it through an exception.
-One way to fix this, which might seem silly, but a highlights, a warning sign for the scoff is inside of sighting score.

-Okay.
-It says photo factor.
-Doesn't like posts with zero images.
-Let's just skip it.
+One way to fix this, which might seem silly... but there's a reason we're doing this... is to add some conditional code inside of `SightingScorer`: if `PhotoFactor` doesn't like sightings with zero images, let's just skip that factor in that situation!

+Inside the `foreach`, if `ScoringFactor` is an `instanceof` `PhotoFactor` and count of `$sighting->getImages()` equals zero, then `continue`.

+In addition to this *not* being the best way to fix this - more on that in a minute - this also violates the open-closed principle.
+But... it *does* fix things: if we resubmit the form... it *did* submit.

-So right inside forage, I'm going to say if scoring factor is an instance of photo factor and count of citing arrow, get images = zero, then we'll just continue.
-And by the way, you probably are also realizing that that's a violation of OCP since we just had to modify this code, but it does fix our app.
-I go over here and refresh and resubmit.
-Got it.
-It did submit, but let's back up a minute.
-First open the scoring factor interface, unlike argument types and return types.
-There's no way in PHP to codify whether or not a method should throw an exception or under, under certain situations or which exception types should be used.
-But this can be described in the documentation above the method, which we kind of skipped.
-When we, when we created this, let's fill that in.
-Now.
-I don't need the out return to the at parama because they are redundant.
-Unless I wanted to add some more information about their meeting.
+## Exceptions are a "Soft" Part of an Interface

+But let's back up a minute.
+Open `ScoringFactorInterface`.
+Unlike argument types and return types, there's no way in PHP to *codify* whether or not a method should throw an exception or which types of exceptions should be used.
+But this *can*, at least, be described in the documentation above the method... which we totally skipped!

-I want to say on this, add a quick description of the method.
+Let's fill that in.
+We don't need the `@return` or `@param` because they're redundant... unless we wanted to add some more information about their meaning.
+I'll add a quick description... and then let's be very clear about the exception behavior we expect:

+> This method should not throw an exception for any normal reason.

+In the real-world, if a method *is* allowed to throw an exception for some expected reason, you would typically see an `@throws` that describes that.
+And if you *don't* see that, you can assume that you are *not* allowed to throw an exception for any normal situation.

+## Our Class Behaves Unexpectedly

-And down here, you won't necessarily always see this, but let's be very clear about the exception behavior that we expect.
-This method should not throw an exception for any normal reason.
-That's kind of redundant more commonly.
-If you are allowed to throw an exception, you'll see an add throws that describes that and which exception you can throw.
-And if you don't see that, you should probably assume that you're not allowed to throw an exception for any normal reason.
-Anyways, now that we've clarified this, it's easy to see that our photo factor breaks list gobs principle, photo factor behaves in a way that the client at the class that uses it citing score sometimes called the client class was not expecting, which is why we had to hack in this code afterwards.
-Another way to think about it, which explains why this is called Liskov's substitution principle is that right now photo factor could not replace or substitute any of the other scoring factors without breaking things.
+*Anyways*, now that we've clarified this, it's easy to see that our `PhotoFactor` breaks Liskov's principle: `PhotoFactor` behaves in a way that the the class that uses it - `SightingScorer`, sometimes called the "client class" - was not expecting... which is why we had to hack in this code afterwards.

+Another way to think about it, which explains why this is called Liskov's substitution principle, is that, if any of our code currently relies on a `ScoringFactorInterface` object - like `DescriptionFactor` - we could *not* "replace" or "substitute" that object for our `PhootFactor` without breaking things.

-If this is substitution part, doesn't make complete sense yet don't worry.
+If this substitution aspect doesn't make complete sense yet, don't worry.
 Our next example will illustrate that even better.

+## instanceof Checks Indicate Liskov Violation

+So: we violated Liskov's principle by throwing an exception.
+And then, I lazily worked around the problem by adding some `instanceof` code to `SightingScore`... to *literally* work "around" the problem.

-Anyways, our work around was to add some instant, an instance of con incidence of code to citing score, to literally work around a problem.
-When you have an instance of conditional like this, it's often a signal that you're violating lists.
-Goff.
-You have some specific implementation of a class or interface that is behaving differently, which you then need to code for.
-So let's remove this, I'll remove the F statement and I'll even go clean out this extra use statement on top V real solution.
-Now that we've clarified that the score method shouldn't throw an exception in normal situations is to replace the exception with a return statement.
-We should add zero extra point score when there are no images, that's it.
-The class now acts like we expect it to no surprises, by the way, this does not mean that it is illegal for our score method to ever throw an exception.
-If this class method, for example, needed to query a database and the database connection was down, then yeah, you should totally throw an exception.
-That is an unexpected situation, but for all the expected normal cases, we should follow the rules of our parent class or interface.
-Next let's look at one more example of Liskov's principle, where we create a subclass of an existing class and secretly substitute it into our system without breaking anything.
-Ms. Goff would be so proud.
+When you have an `instanceof` conditional like this, it's often a signal that you're violating Liskov because it means that you have specific implementation of a class or interface that is behaving *differently* than the rest... which you then need to code for.

+So let's remove this: take out the if statement and let's even go clean out the extra `use` statement on top.
+Now that we've clarified that the `score()` method should *not* throw an exception in normal situations, the real fix is... kinda
+obvious: stop throwing the exception!
+Replace the exception with `return 0`.

+That's it.
+The class now acts like we expect it to: no surprises.

+By the way, all of this does does not mean that it is *illegal* for our `score()` method to *ever* throw an exception.
+If the method, for example, needed to query a database... and the database connection was down... then yeah!
+You should totally throw an exception!
+That is an *unexpected* situation.
+But for all the, expected, normal cases, we should follow the rules of our parent class or interface.

-We want to make her proud.
+Next let's look at one more example of Liskov's principle, where we create a subclass of an existing class... then secretly substitute it into our system without breaking anything.
+Let's make Liskov proud!